bpurinton/PebbleCounts/README.md

 ```

 ### For Mac and Linux Users
 Those using Mac OS or Linux shouldn't have much trouble modifying the above commands slightly (just add a leading `conda` to the `activate` and `deactivate` commands above).
+Also we need to install `opencv` separately from within the virtual environment using the `pip` package manager.

 Similar to the above, once you have `conda` installed we create the virtual environment:
 ```
 conda create --name pebblecounts python=3.6 shapely \
    scikit-image scikit-learn numpy gdal scipy matplotlib tk
 ```
-and once installation is complete (and assuming no errors during the install) activate the new environment to run PebbleCounts by:
+and once installation is complete (and assuming no errors during the install) activate the new environment by:
 ```
 conda activate pebblecounts
 ```